Jesus711/EggPriceTracker/README.md

 - **NativeWind** – Tailwind CSS for React Native.
 - **React Native WebView** – Embedded web content.
 - **Async Storage**  – Persistent local storage.

+## 🐞 Known Issues
+- On first launch when installed, Costco webscrapes without a zipcode, causing overflow on list and no prices.
+Fixes itself after reloading prices
+- Zipcode on stores are not always accurate.
+A zipcode is automatically added to the store's webview when loading website.
+Can be manually changed.

+## 🔮 Future Improvements
+- Implement zipcode input
+- Enhance UI responsiveness across all screen sizes.
+- Include other popular stores
+- Store up to 7 days of data and allow user to view any previous day